WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you edit and update pages and posts, WordPress begins to store revisions for your content in its database.
-These show up in a Revisions box below the page editor …
+As soon as you edit and save a post or page, WordPress begins to store new post revisions in its database.
+These are displayed in a Revisions list below your page editor …

-Autosave and revisions are no doubt features that help create a more effective workflow.
-If you write and edit often, however, the revisions can start to build up.
-This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.
+Autosave and post revisions are no doubt functions that help make work more efficient.
+If you write or edit often, however, after a while the revisions can start building up.
+This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.

-(Your database could be storing lots of unnecessary data)
+(Your WordPress database could be storing lots of unnecessary data)

-The good news is that there are several plugins to help you control and manage your revisions and reduce the size of your database.
-Let’s take a look at a few of these:
+The good news is that there are a number of plugins to help you control and manage your revisions and reduce the size of your database.
+Here are a few:

 Better Delete Revision